-A contract asset is recognised when the Group recognises revenue (see note 1(w)) before being unconditionally entitled to the consideration under the payment terms set out in the contract.
-Contract assets are assessed for expected credit losses (ECL) in accordance with the policy set out in note 1(m)(i) and are reclassified to receivables when the right to the consideration has become unconditional (see note 1(p)).
+A contract asset is recognised when the Group recognises revenue (see note 1(w)) before being unconditionally entitled to the consideration under the terms in the contract.
+Contract assets are assessed for ECLs (see note 1(m)(i)) and are reclassified to receivables when the right to the consideration becomes unconditional (see note 1(p)).